Clinton-Davis/CapeTowns_Best_Bits/README.md

 The next stage of testing was external testing.
 I sent the code and the webpage into peer-to-peer code testing in Code Institute section on Slack.

 ### Bugs

 The side scroll on burger deployment needs to be sorted out. when you click on the wind icon the map opens up.
 Links to be fixed on google:

--Two Oceans is coming up Cape Point, Need to swop Lions head for Two Oceans -Kayak is coming up Robin Island
--Hellekopters / boat trip is info is ""
+/ boat trip is info is ""
 -Abseil Table Mountain make lowe case
 -WaterBykes is coming up JonkerHoiuse
 -Snookies is no working
--chef wherehouse is coming up stardust
+-chef wherehouse is coming up stardust -
--

 ## Deployment